MARTINMUNGA/Capstone_project-1/README.md

 # Capstone_project-1
-A demonstration of how to set up a newrepository
+A demonstration of how to set up a new repository